 Emigration from North Devon to the Colonies

+By the 18th century the former cloth workers and producers in North Molton had found work on north Devon farms.
+But that work would eventually fall victim to automation in agriculture and the declining agricultural export market.
 In 1830 there was a widespread uprising among agricultural workers in England called the "Swing Riots."
 Wikipedia provides this account:

 The Swing Riots were a widespread uprising in 1830 by agricultural workers in southern and eastern England.
 It began with their destruction of threshing machines in the Elham Valley area of East Kent in the summer of 1830, and by early December had spread throughout the whole of southern England and East Anglia.
 They were protesting agricultural mechanization and other harsh conditions.

 As well as attacking the popularly hated threshing machines, which displaced workers, the protesters rioted over low wages and required tithes, destroying workhouses and tithe barns associated with their oppression.
 They also burned ricks and maimed cows.
 The first threshing machine was destroyed on Saturday night, 28 August 1830 and, by the third week of October, more than 100 threshing machines had been destroyed in East Kent.

 The rioters directed their anger at the three targets identified as causing their misery: the tithe system, requiring payments to support the established Anglican Church; the Poor Law guardians, who were thought to abuse their power over the poor; and the rich tenant farmers who had been progressively lowering workers' wages while introducing agricultural machinery.
 If captured, the protesters faced charges of arson, robbery, riot, machine breaking and assault.
 Those convicted faced imprisonment, transportation, and possibly execution.